American cuisine: Cooking methods

-Early American natives used a number of cooking methods that have been blended with early European cooking methods to form the basis of American cuisine.
-Grilling meats was common.
+Early American natives used many cooking methods that were blended with early European methods to form the basis of American cuisine.
+Grilling meat was common.
 Spit roasting over a pit fire was common as well.
 Vegetables, especially root vegetables, were often cooked directly in the ashes of the fire.

 As early Native Americans lacked pottery that could be used directly over a fire, they developed a technique many anthropologists call "stone boiling".
-They heated rocks in a fire, then added the rocks to a pot filled with water until it came to a boil to cook the meat or vegetables.
+They heated rocks in a fire, then added them to a pot of water until it came to a boil to cook the meat or vegetables.
 In what is now the Southwestern United States, they also created adobe ovens, dubbed hornos by the Spanish, to bake products such as cornmeal bread.
 Other parts of America dug pit ovens, which were also used to steam foods by adding heated rocks or embers.
 One technique performed extensively by New England tribes was adding seaweed or corn husks on top of the layers of stones to steam fish and shellfish as well as vegetables.
 A later addition was potatoes, a garden plant that came to New England by the 18th century, added while still in skin with corn in husk, later to be referred to as a clambake by colonists.